heikkilamarko/nats-demo/README.md

 ## MQTT

+### Publish Messages

-To send messages to the `demo/messages` topic, use [MQTT Explorer](https://mqtt-explorer.com/) or any other MQTT client.
+To publish messages to the `demo/messages` topic, use [MQTT Explorer](https://mqtt-explorer.com/) or any other MQTT client.

+### Subscribe to Messages

+To subscribe to messages on the `demo/messages` topic, use [MQTT Explorer](https://mqtt-explorer.com/) or any other MQTT client, such as the Node.js demo client in the `mqtt/demo-client` directory in this repository.